duomark/erlangsp/README.md

 The ultimate goal of this project is to provide the average erlang programmer a huge boost in productivity and performance by providing easy access to complex concurrent computation models.
 In addition the following are considered intermediate goals:

   * Enable dataflow algorithms
-  * Promote graph computation and data storage/access
+  * Promote graph computation and dynamic data storage/access
   * Provide a toolbox with much higher scalability patterns than OTP offers
   * Simplify the code to implement common concurrent architectural patterns
   * Display algorithms in action through the browser